BykaWF/PageFlow/README.md

 # PAGE FLOW

-Welcome to the PageFlow Library Management System repository!
-This system provides an efficient way to manage books, user accounts, and borrowing within a library.
+Welcome to the PageFlow Bookstore repository!
+This system provides an efficient way to manage books, user accounts, and purchases within an online bookstore.

 ## Journal